tac0turtle/Entropy/spec/margin.md

 1) Borrow - borrow funds from a lending reserve and move them to the margin account.
 This calls [`MarginBorrowReserveLiquidity`](./lending.md).
 The margin account will in turn create a new position and the funds shall be represented as `loan_denominated_tokens`.

-- Can only be called by trader.
+- Can only be called by the trader.
 - > TODO: Add collateral constraints
 - `margin_account.position.status = status.Locked`